 This class is open to motivated seniors that have an enhanced interest serving as a teacher assistant in a specific Tech Ed discipline.
 Through this course students will have opportunities to intern with the instructor and develop their leadership skills.
 In addition to the teacher assistant position, this class affords a student the opportunity to explore the field with industry applicability utilizing supervising teacher expertise and networks.
-This course is Pass/Fail and does not calculate into GPA.
+This course is Pass/Fail and will not be included in a student's ranking GPA.